Millions across Southeast bracing for potential tornadoes

 Storms were possible all the way from northern Texas in the west to northern Illinois and as far east as the Carolinas.

+A possible tornado knocked down trees and toppled power lines, damaging a home, in the rural Alabama community of Burnsville, but no one was hurt, according to an emergency management official in Dallas County.

-The weather service issued tornado warnings in Texas, Mississippi and Alabama, but there were no immediate reports of damage.
-Tornado watches included parts of six states.
+The weather service issued multiple tornado warnings in Texas, Mississippi and Alabama, and tornado watches included parts of six states.

 Dozens of schools systems in Alabama, Louisiana and Mississippi canceled classes, switched to online learning or dismissed students early, and Mississippi State University moved to virtual teaching because of the potential for danger at its campuses in Starkville and Meridian.